karan1210/PythonRaspberryPi/README.md

 Now use python Telegram Bot Raspberry Pi.py  command to toggle the LED with telegram.

 Lessons learnt and future work
-For future work, I want to connect different biomedical machines instead of LEDs and operate it with telegram Bot.
+For future work, Person can connect different biomedical machines instead of LEDs and operate it with telegram Bot.